 The MOD file is played in the background and will play continuously in a loop.
 If the optional 'interrupt' is specified This will be called when the file has played once through the sequence and playback will then be terminated.
+This command will preferentially use space in PSRAM if enabled for the file buffer (RP2350 only).
+In this case a modbuffer does not need to be enabled with the OPTION command

-PLAY MODSAMPLE Samplenum, channel [,volume] Plays a specific sample in the mod file on the channel specified.
+PLAY MODSAMPLE Samplenum, channel [,volume]

+Plays a specific sample in the mod file on the channel specified.
 The volume is optional and can be between 0 and 64.
 This command can only be used when there is a mod file already playing and allows sound effects to be output whilst the background music is still playing.